 While there’s a lot to criticise about the current system of reporting CGT on property, the bottom line is that we all have to comply or get fined.

-That’s why we’ve put together our 48-hour Fast Track CGT Service.
-If you supply us with the information we need, we’ll calculate and submit your return within 48 hours.
+That’s why we’ve put together our Fast Track CGT Service.
+If you supply us with the information we need, we’ll be able to calculate and submit your return within 48 hours.
 It’s even better if you get in touch before you sell the property.
 If you do, we can then advise you on ways of potentially cutting your tax bill.
 That’s got to be a lot better than handing over fines to the taxman!

 About Jon Pryse-Jones